musman-uk/portfolio/independent-projects/talent-acquisition-compass/README.md

   Organisations will face tensions between efficiency and fairness, innovation and validation, speed and reflection.
 The Compass does not resolve these dilemmas but provides a framework for surfacing them and making intentional choices.

 - **Global variation**
   Hiring practices differ across cultures and legal systems.
 The Compass can be adapted to reflect local norms while maintaining universal principles of fairness and respect.
-This flexibility ensures relevance across diverse contexts.
+Comparative HRM research shows that global recruitment strategies must balance standardisation with sensitivity to local expectations (Brewster, Sparrow, & Chung, 2016).

 **Overall Key Point:** Future development is not only about adding features but about deepening ethical reflection.
 The Compass must remain adaptable, evidence based, and sensitive to context.